Baqend/guide/src/topics/rest-api/index.md

 We recommend using one of Baqend's SDKs to develop an application, but you can also directly access the underlying communication protocols:
 This document describes Baqend's HTTP REST API which is used for request-response interaction between client and server.
-For a comprehensive list of all endpoints, have a look at [the swagger documentation](https://dashboard.baqend.com/swagger-ui/?url=https%3A%2F%2Fapp-starter.app.baqend.com%2Fv1%2Fspec#/crud).
 (For information on the messaging protocol that enables real-time communication between client and server, see our [Websocket API Docs](../../websockets/).)

 ## Overview

-To ensure backward compatibility, all endpoints start with an API version number.
-The current version is **v1**: `https://<app-name>.app.baqend.com/v1`.
-The REST API is split up into eleven different categories.
-For most cases, however, it's sufficient to have a more in-depth look at the following three groups:
+The REST API is split up into eleven different categories (see our [Swagger documentation](https://dashboard.baqend.com/swagger-ui/?url=https%3A%2F%2Fapp-starter.app.baqend.com%2Fv1%2Fspec#/crud)).
+In this section, however, we focus on the most typical use cases:

 * [CRUD](https://dashboard.baqend.com/swagger-ui/?url=https%3A%2F%2Fapp-starter.app.baqend.com%2Fv1%2Fspec#/crud) (**C**reate, **R**ead, **U**pdate, **D**elete): The CRUD API offers the ability to save, load, update, and delete objects in the database.
   Each class defined in the schema has a separate endpoint: `https://<app-name>.app.baqend.com/v1/db/<class-name>`